 Here are our top tips for having fun and keeping active...

 The Daily Mile campaign was initiated by headmistress Elaine Wyllie, when she realised that her pupils, like many others, were not as fit as they could be.
 The aim of the daily mile is to improve the physical, emotional and social health of children, regardless of age or personal circumstances.
 Whether children walk, skip or run, the goal remains the same.
 Teachers have seen a change in concentration levels, mood, behaviour and general wellbeing in kids that have incorporated this into their daily routine.
 A fitness tracker can be a fun way to time this, or you can simply spend 15 minutes making your way around the block.

-Simply turning on some music and dancing with your kids is a lovely way to spend a rainy afternoon.
+Simply turning on some music and dancing with your kids is a lovely way to spend an afternoon.
 Have a competition for the craziest dance move, try your hand at breakdancing, bellydancing or even keeping a hula hoop up.
 It's remarkable how much entertainment a couple of balloons can create too.
-See who can win at the 'keeping them from touching the floor' game - you never know, they may have an Olympic career ahead of them.
+See who can win at the ‘keeping them from touching the floor’ game – you never know, they may have an Olympic career ahead of them.
 The only equipment you'll need is a good soundtrack.